HerrZatacke/gb-printer-web/migration_todos.md

 ## ToDos
 * // ToDo: Navigation Effects
 * // ToDo: Navigation Effects / There should be a centralized spot for all redirects
-* // ToDo: check for cases which need to "purge" the target table/store on update

 ## Finally:
 * Check startSyncImages/dropbox-tool loading all filtered